oasis-open-projects/documentation/DRAFT-documentation-toc.md

-#Draft proposed Open Projects documentation table of contents
+# Draft proposed Open Projects documentation table of contents

 Put this into the spreadsheet inventory, add doc names and urls, and use to track progress

 ## For interested outsiders

-  - how to start an open project
+- How to start an open project (including
-  - open project faq
-  - managed open project faq
-  - how ipr is handled at OASIS: clas, non-assert covenants, etc. - why it matters
+  - how ipr is handled at OASIS: clas, non-assert covenants, etc. and why it matters
   - Choosing a FOSS license

-  - what role does OASIS play?
+  - What role does OASIS play?
+- Open project FAQ
+- Managed pen project FAQ

-- For OP participants
+## For OP participants
   - Master ToC to all content

   - General interest
     - OP handbook
        - Overview of OP rules (what the policy means in practice)
+  - What role does OASIS play?
     - Getting started guide
     - Sponsor's welcome guide
     - Open Project service guide